pragmaticly/teahour.fm/source/2014-04-21-interview-with-ari-lerner.html.markdown

   - ari
 duration: 1:23:54
 ---
 In this Episode Kevin interview with Ari to talk about AngularJS.
-Ari is the author of [Riding Rails with AngularJS](https://leanpub.com/angularjs-rails) and [D3 on AngularJS](https://leanpub.com/d3angularjs).
+Ari is the author of [ng-book, The Complete Book on AngularJS](https://www.ng-book.com/), [Riding Rails with AngularJS](https://leanpub.com/angularjs-rails) and [D3 on AngularJS](https://leanpub.com/d3angularjs).
 Also he is the CTO and Founder at FullStack LLC.

 <section class="notes" markdown="1">
 * [Beehive](https://github.com/auser/beehive)